 - Check all waterline connections and faucets for leaks.
 A slow drip can waste as much as 170 gallons of water EACH DAY, or 5,000 gallons per month, and add to the water bill.

 - Learn to repair faucets so that drips can be corrected promptly.
 It is easy to do, costs very little, and can mean substantial savings in plumbing and water bills.

-- Check for hidden water leakage, such as a leak between the water meter and the house.
+- Check for hidden water leakages, such as a leak between the water meter and the house.
 To check, turn off all indoor and outdoor faucets and water-using appliances.
-The water meter should be read at 10 to 20-minute intervals.
+You should read your water meter at 10 to 20-minute intervals.
 If it continues to run or turn, a leak probably exists and needs to be located.

 - Insulate all hot water pipes to reduce the delays (and wasted water) experienced while waiting for the water to "run hot."

 - Be sure the water heater thermostat is not set too high.
-Extremely hot settings waste water and energy because the water often has to be cooled with cold water before it can be used.
+Extremely hot settings waste water and energy because the water often has to be cooled with cold water before you can use it.